ytakefuji/scoreUS/README.md

 # scoreUS
 This is a practice for students.

 Build a program for scoring U.S. states' policies toward the COVID-19 pandemic.
+Scoring is based on the number of deaths per population (millions).

+Then, use machine learning for understanding the relationship between its scores and other indicators.
+Specify feature-importances in descending order.

 Indicators such as the number of deaths, immunization rates, population, poverty rates, and others must be considered in scoring.

-Then, use machine learning for understanding the relationship between the number of deaths and other indicators.
-Specify feature-importances in descending order.

 # deaths of US states: